Safeguarding Adults York Accessibility statement

 Non-compliance with the accessibility regulations:

-- some downloads don't have alternate text for images or figures - this relates to success criterion WCAG (AA) 1.1.1
+• some links have the same text for different destinations - this relates to success criterion WCAG (A) 2.4.4

-- some downloads lack consistent headers/footers - this relates to success criterion WCAG (AA) 3.2.3
+• Ensure focus is not fully obscured - this relates to success criterion WCAG (AA) 2.4.11

 Where downloads (in PDF, and other file formats) do not meet accessibility standards we plan to fix or replace them, either when they are next reviewed, or as part of our ongoing programme of review work, whichever is sooner.